CaptainBATMAN/AMS/README.md

 _This project is to help people in maintaining their Gmeet audit logs._

->####  This Project is currently optimized only for Universities.
-So, feel free to make changes in the code as per your requirements.

 ### How To Use:

 > These are the tools we need to run the project on a local server.
 #### Prerequisites: